promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 ## The Death Spiral

-The whole data science cycle is rough, but the Death Spiral is the model - train - validate cycle.
+The whole data science cycle is rough, but the model - train - validate process is a Death Spiral.
 This cycle is where I have seen the most data science projects "go off the rails".
-Many things come together to make this part of the process particularly nasty, but most of the trouble is in measuring and maximizing performance.
+Many aspects converge to make the process particularly nasty, but most of the trouble is in measuring and maximizing performance.

 Machine learning does not give you a good way to know whether your question is answerable with your data or how well you should expect to do.
 The first time you try a model, you are likely to fail.
 Your options are then to find a model that will work or prove that no model will work.
 You must succeed, or you must prove unicorns do not exist.
-Under some circumstances, even if have the math and the problem is well-behaved, you may be able to prove that modeling is impossible.
+Under some circumstances, even if you have the math and the problem is well-behaved, you may be able to prove that modeling is impossible.
 Nevertheless, in my experience (much to my dismay), mathematical proof is not compelling to stakeholders.
 People want and understand empirical results.
 In practice, the only way to prove that no model will work &mdash; or no model will work better &mdash; is by deduction, to try *everything*.

-There is no shortage of things to try.
+Due to sheer combinatorics, there is no shortage of things to try.
 And since none of them quite fit your question and your data, there is always something to blame.
 "Well, this model does not work well with categorical data, so maybe we could try a different encoding or embedding", "This deep network only has two layers, so it's probably not very expressive", or "We have a lot of missing data, and we've only tried this one imputation method".

-Of course, each time you make a modeling choice, you must explain it to, and get the thumbs up from, a subject area expert.
+With each modeling choice, you must explain it to — and get the thumbs up from — a subject area expert.
 Communication becomes a bottleneck.
+As a result, there are two communication pitfalls:
-So you either communicate properly, dragging out your process out by months (or longer), or you do not communicate and deliver something likely to fail or to be rejected by decision-makers because they do not understand because they haven't been included (hell, they might not understand even if they're included because machine learning is opaque).
+1. You communicate properly, as frequently as CRISP-DM demands, dragging out your process out by months (or longer)
+1. You do not communicate and deliver something likely to fail or to be rejected by decision-makers.
+This can be because they do not understand or don't want it (because they haven't been included) or even because the machine learning aspect is opaque.

-As a result, it is common for data science projects to be shelved after months or even years of development.
+As a result of all of this, it is common for data science projects to be shelved after months or even _years_ of investment and development.

-## Why The Data Science Death Spiral Exists
+### So why does the data science Death Spiral exist?

 The Data Science Death Spiral exists because machine learning is, and always has been, focused on modeling questions.
 What is the value of Y given X?